Sepideh M. Alavi photo

 Georgia Eleni Perris

 Georgia Eleni Perris is a doctoral student in the Clinical Psychology emphasis working with Dr. Erika Felix.
 She earned her B.A. in psychology with a minor in applied developmental psychology from the University of California, Los Angeles (UCLA).
 After graduation, she served as lead research coordinator at UCLA, where she worked on community-based projects aimed at reducing disparities and improving access to services for youth with sexual abuse histories, particularly those involved with the child welfare and juvenile justice systems.
 As a UC Regents Scholar, Georgia's research focuses on factors that support adjustment after traumatic events, with a special interest in traumatic loss and grief, as well as evidence-based interventions that promote healing.
-She is also passionate about integrating arts with mental health justice.
-She is involved in a project that partners with young adults who have histories of adverse childhood experiences and past involvement in the juvenile justice system, using storytelling and illustration to honor their experiences while supporting trauma-informed arts education and helping turn their stories into an illustrated comic book.
-In her free time, she likes to wipeout surfing, play tennis and basketball, and paint.
+She is also passionate about blending creative expression with mental health, using the arts to support those impacted by trauma and help transform their experiences into healing art.
+In her free time, she likes to surf, play basketball, and paint.
 To contact Georgia, you can reach her at georgiaperris@ucsb.edu.

 Grace Peterson